For sustainable, forward-thinking investment professionals

 Gain the knowledge and tools you need to drive value, protect portfolios, and achieve positive investor outcomes in a sustainable way.

-This panel discussion delves into the complex intersection of geopolitics and investment, exploring the implications of conflict, trade wars and new political regimes on the trajectory of sustainable investment.
+Baroness Ashton delves into the complex intersection of geopolitics and investment, exploring the implications of conflict, trade wars and new political regimes on the trajectory of sustainable investment.
 Learn how sustainable investment strategies are adapting to and navigating an evolving geopolitical landscape and explore the opportunities arising from an increased focus on energy security, resource resilience, and social stability.

 The Financial Conduct Authority (FCA) launched its Sustainability Disclosure Requirements (SDR) labelling regime to combat greenwashing, enhance sustainability disclosures, and boost transparency for consumers.
 In this keynote session we’ll outline the key components of the SDR, gain clarity on the different fund categories and discuss the common challenges faced by firms in implementing SDR labelling.